 - A personal porter included to carry your 8kg / 16 pounds personal items.

-The price is subject to a hotel in Machupicchu town on a double occupancy or tiple bed in a room in case of families or friends; however, you want to have four-star or five-star hotel we would provide you that class hotel, so you would add the difference to the total balance.
-Besides the price is based on two-person.
+The price is subject to 3-star hotel in Machupicchu town on a double occupancy or tiple bed in a room in case of families or friends; however, you want to have four-star or five-star hotel we would provide you that class hotel, so you would add the difference to the total balance.
+Price is quoted per person on personalized private and semiprivate service. .
 Whether you would like to take a private service, our service would increase in US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.
 We need a minimum of two people to run the tour.
-We guarantee that your tour will be limited to a maximum of 12 people.
-To ensure a private tour with us, our price increases US$350 with two-person, US$300 with three-person, US$250 with four-person or more, these prices are applied to each person.
+We guarantee that your tour will be limited to a maximum of 8 people.

 The Best Fare For The Best Trip

 We don’t believe any other tour companies make comparable trips when you take into account our unique itineraries and signature itineraries, impressive locations, small groups and quality Trek Leaders / Tour Leaders.
 But, should you come across a similar itinerary or matching itinerary of our quality at a cheaper price, even within 45 days after booking with us, we will happily refund the difference.
 It’s how we deliver our promise.